 If you are currently an Eastern student you should evaluate your progress towards the requirements for this major using Student Online Academic Review (SOAR).
 SOAR is an automated record reflecting academic progress toward degree completion.
 By considering completed coursework, your current EWU enrolled courses, and transfer coursework, SOAR provides timely information on your progress toward degree completion.

-Supporting courses for the profession are required and are guided by the knowledge and skills outcomes of the certification standards for the CCC-SLP as set forth by the American Speech-Language-Hearing Association (ASHA) see http://www.asha.org.
+Supporting courses for the profession are guided by the knowledge and skills outcomes of the certification standards for the CCC-SLP as set forth by the American Speech-Language-Hearing Association (ASHA) see http://www.asha.org.
 The student must demonstrate course work for each of the following areas: biological sciences, physical sciences, mathematics and the social/behavioral sciences.

 Required COMD course schedule